Whyzanet/WhyzaGC/README.md

 The Vaseline glass’s uranium radiation is mostly stopped by aluminum, which fits the definition of being mostly beta radiation.

-As well as giving off radiation, Vaseline Glass/Uranium is also fluorescent bright green under UV light.
+In addition to giving off radiation, Vaseline Glass/Uranium is also fluorescent bright green under UV light.

 ## ESP8266/ESP32/OLED specific settings